Looking for the official Vision Australia Carols by Candlelight website? Click here.

 If you would like to register your interest in using our audio description service at this year’s event please visit carols.visionaustralia.org/accessibility or call 1300 84 74 66.

-Those not heading along to the Bowl in Melbourne’s Botanical Gardens will be able to listen to the Carols on Vision Australia Radio complete with our own commentary and the full event audio described.
+Those not heading along to the Bowl on the lawns and gardens of Kings Domain will be able to listen to the Carols on Vision Australia Radio complete with our own commentary and the full event audio described.

 It’s the perfect alternative to the broadcast on TV or, for those who are watching the event on the big screen they will be able to listen along to our own coverage via their local Vision Australia Radio AM/FM service or on VAR Digital (DAB+).